 Then select your crossover cable from the dropdown menu.

-Now you should be able to select this ethernet connection from your PS4’s Set Up Internet Connection menu.
-Once you’ve done that, you’ll be connected!
+Now you should be able to select this Ethernet connection from your PS4’s Set Up Internet Connection menu.
+Once you’ve done that, your VPN will encrypt your PS4’s connection.

-As long as your computer is connected to the internet through a VPN, your PlayStation will be as well.
+As long as your computer connects to the internet through a VPN, your PlayStation will also.
 You could probably make this work over a Wi-Fi connection too, but a cabled connection will help you get faster speeds, which you’ll need for online gaming.

 Connect Your PS4 to a VPN Today

-There’s no reason to keep your PlayStation connected through an unprotected network.
 Installing a VPN on your router or using a crossover cable to connect your console to your computer might seem complicated, but the benefits are worth it.
-Your traffic will be protected, you’ll be able to dodge region blocking, and you’ll get faster ping times in your online games.
+Your traffic will be protected, you’ll be able to dodge region blocking, and you may even get better pings online—as weird as it may seem!